DPGAlliance/dpg-resources/docs/platform-independence/README.md

 All versions released after October 16, 2018, including patch fixes for prior versions, use a [Server Side Public License](https://mongodb.com/licensing/server-side-public-license) (SSPL), which is not approved or compatible with [OSI's definition](https://opensource.org/osd/) of open source.

-If the solution depends directly on MongoDB, in order to comply with platform independence, please provide an open alternative to this dependency.
-For example;  FerretDB (Apache License 2.0), PostgreSQL (PostgreSQL License), CouchDB (Apache License 2.0), and others.
+If your solution depends directly on MongoDB, to comply with platform independence, please provide an open alternative to this dependency.
+For example;  FerretDB (Apache License 2.0), PostgreSQL (PostgreSQL License), CouchDB (Apache License 2.0), etc.

 We recommend looking at [FerretDB](https://ferretdb.io) and its migration tools for simpler databases that do not require advanced features offered by MongoDB, as it is compatible with MongoDB drivers and popular MongoDB tools.